ndaruwibowo/ndaruwibowo.github.io/_pages/about.md

 A competent translator in website and game localization, and an enthusiast on other translation subjects.
 Interested in many things: game, teaching, digital marketing, and programming, as well as gardening on the side.

-If you can read my compiled some of my post about what I do in <a href='#'>blog</a> page, and go to my <a href='#'>projects</a> page for my side project that I do when feeling bored, including this very site.
+If you like, you can read my compiled some of my post about what I do in <a href='#'>blog</a> page, or go to my <a href='#'>projects</a> page for my side project that I do when feeling bored, including this very site.